OUDSL/omeka-guide/index.md

 The first distinction is **omeka.net vs omeka.org**.
 Omeka.net is Omeka's hosted service.
 You create an account and have access to a limited number of plugins and storage.
 [Programming Historian has a great tutorial on using getting started with omeka.net](https://programminghistorian.org/en/lessons/up-and-running-with-omeka).
 The advantages of using omeka.net are that it is easy to set up and you don't need access to a server or IT support to install Omeka on said server.
 The disadvantages are the lack of storage and ability to access the full range of plugins.
 The self-hosted omeka downloaded from omeka.org gives you much more flexibility.
 OU users can easily create a self-hosted site omeka site using [OU Create](https://create.ou.edu/).

-Another newer distinction is Omeka Classic vs Omeka S. Omeka Classic is the standard omeka site while Omeka S is useful if you are managing multiple omeka websites.
+Another newer distinction is **Omeka Classic vs Omeka S**.
+Omeka Classic is the standard omeka site while Omeka S is useful if you are managing multiple omeka websites.
 For this tutorial, we will be using Omeka Classic.

 [Return to Top](#about)